mikeumus/eloquent-javascript-with-mikeumus/chapter3_md.md

 > People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones. — **Donald Knuth**

-You’ve seen function values, such as alert, and how to call them.
+You’ve seen function values, such as `alert`, and how to call them.
 Functions are the bread and butter of JavaScript programming.
 The concept of wrapping a piece of program in a value has many uses.
 It is a tool to structure larger programs, to reduce repetition, to associate names with subprograms, and to isolate these subprograms from each other.

 The most obvious application of functions is defining new vocabulary.
 Creating new words in regular, human-language prose is usually bad style.
 But in programming, it is indispensable.

 Typical adult English speakers have some 20,000 words in their vocabulary.
 Few programming languages come with 20,000 commands built in.
 And the vocabulary that is available tends to be more precisely defined, and thus less flexible, than in human language.
-Therefore, we usually have to add some of our own vocabulary to avoid repeating ourselves too much.
+Therefore, we usually `have` to add some of our own vocabulary to avoid repeating ourselves too much.

 ## Defining a function